petitpress/gps-messenger-bundle/README.md

   For more information, read an [official documentation](https://cloud.google.com/pubsub/docs/publisher#using-attributes).
   Can be very useful when used together with [subscription filters](https://cloud.google.com/pubsub/docs/subscription-message-filter).

+* `GpsSenderOptionsStamp`: use to specify options for the second parameter of the `publish` method in the Pub/Sub client.

 ### Step 6: Create topics from config

 ```bash